liquidshopier/ems/README.md

 - **User Management:** User CRUD with permissions
 - **Text Configuration:** Customize all UI texts
 - **Appearance:** Customize fonts and colors
+- **Session Management:** Enable/disable session timeout (24 hours), auto-logout on app close

 ### Log History
 - Tracks all database operations
 - Shows user, action, timestamp
 - View old/new data for changes

+### Database View (Dev Only)
+- View all database tables and their structure
+- Inspect table data with pagination
+- Detailed row view with modal
+- Accessible only to 'dev' user

 ---